ScribeLab Writer

 Write down three to five broad areas of your discipline that you have found consistently engaging throughout your studies.
 Do not worry about specificity at this stage.
 You are looking for the intellectual territory you want to work in before you start identifying the specific question you want to answer within it.

-Step Two — Read Widely Before You Narrow
+Step 2 — Read Widely Before You Narrow

 Once you have identified your broad areas of interest, read the recent literature before trying to formulate a specific topic.
 This step is where most students make their first significant mistake: they skip the broad reading and jump directly to a specific question, only to discover later that the question has already been answered, cannot be answered with available data, or sits outside the expertise of their supervisory team.